cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeTrainer-sparksink.md

 featureFieldsToInclude and featureFieldsToExclude are empty, all fields except the label will be used for training.
 Both *featureFieldsToInclude* and *featureFieldsToExclude* fields cannot be specified.

-**cardinalityMapping:** Mapping of the feature to the cardinality of that feature; required for categorical features.
+**cardinalityMapping:** List of the categorical features along with the maximum number of unique values that feature can exist in.
+This is a comma-separated list of key-value pairs, where each pair is separated by a colon ':' and specifies the feature and its cardinality.
+For example, 'daysOfTheWeek:7', this indicates that the feature 'daysOfTheWeek' is categorical with '7' categories indexed from 0: {0, 1, 2, 3, 4, 5, 6}.

 **labelField:** The field from which to get the prediction.
 It must be of type double.